From Markets to Lights: The Ultimate Guide to Christmas in Melbourne in 2025

 With two stores in Melbourne with a combined space of 1900 square metres, you’ll find any Christmas decorations you need at Christmas Elves.
 Stores are open year-round.

-Santa will be visiting the Preston store in December.
+Santa will be visiting the Preston store in November and December, with one appearance at the Ferntree Gully store.

 Preston: 10 Gower Street, Preston